rakash/rrakash.github.io/_posts/2022-04-15-Learning-How-to-Learn.md

 ![](/images/download.jpeg)

-[This is one](https://www.coursera.org/learn/learning-how-to-learn) of the important Online courses you will ever take, as this deals with how to learn anything!

-If you haven't done the course, read on to grasp the important points from the course.
+[This is one](https://www.coursera.org/learn/learning-how-to-learn) of those good online courses you will ever take, as this deals with how to learn anything.
+If you haven't done the course, read on to grasp the important points from the it.

 ## Contents